Home >> Honey Articles >> UMF and MGO Ratings Explained

 UMF is the industry standard.
 MGO is only used by Manuka Health New Zealand Ltd.

-UMF and MGO measure the strength of Manuka honey in different ways, however there is a relationship between the level of Methylglyoxal and the Non Perocide Activity (as measured by the UMF).
+UMF and MGO measure the strength of Manuka honey in different ways.

 You can get more information and buy both UMF and MGO Manuka Honeys here.